JioTV-Go/jiotv_go/docs/config.md

 # If you think it is unnecessary, you can disable it.
 But it is recommended to enable it.
 disable_url_encryption = false

-# Path to the custom credentials file.
+# Folder Path for all JioTV Go related files.
+Default: "$HOME/.jiotv_go"
-credentials_path = ""
+path_prefix = ""

 # Proxy URL.
 Proxy is useful to bypass geo-restrictions and ip-restrictions for JioTV API.
 Default: ""
 proxy = ""